maxday/katacoda-scenarios/serverless/step8.md

 Let's test our first verison of the app!

-Download one (or more) of the following images to try our newly deployed service!
+Download a sample image to try our newly deployed service!

 `wget -O testimage.jpg https://i.imgflip.com/gw42w.jpg`{{execute}}